Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

 Save and upload via web interface

-Downloading and Installing Desktop Software
-   - The Cura for Robo Desktop Software is included in your USB drive that came with your printer, and is also available at www.robo3d.com/software
-   - Download the latest version of Cura for Robo for your operating system.
-This software is easily supported by Windows Vista or higher, Mac OSX 10.7 or higher, and Ubuntu 14.04 or higher operating systems. (put logos of operating systems here)
-   - Open the installer and follow the on screen installation instructions
-   - Once opened, select Robo C2 3d Printer to get the correct configuration for your machine

 Downloading and importing a file into the software
    - Open your web browser and go to a 3d file sharing site.
 We recommend either www.thingiverse.com or www.youmagine.com for getting free, online 3d models.
    - Browse around and choose a model you like